ArshavineRoy/my-website/README.md

 This is an assignment to create a personal landing page.
-Nothing much, but I will continuously update it.
+Nothing much, but I will continuously update and improve it.